 Welcome to the UConn School of Nursing!

-This webpage is for incoming first-year and transfer students to the UConn School of Nursing, and it provides guidelines and tips to help you prepare for your new student advising appointment.
+This webpage is for incoming first-year and transfer students to the UConn School of Nursing.
+Below you will see guidelines and tips to help you best prepare for your new student orientation this summer.

-During your New Student advising appointment, you will have the opportunity to meet with the School of Nursing undergraduate Academic Advisors, other incoming Nursing students, and current UConn undergraduate Nursing students.
-You will leave the appointment with your upcoming fall schedule and answers to any questions you have!
+During Day 1 and Day 2 of Orientation, you will have the opportunity to meet with the School of Nursing undergraduate Academic Advisors, other incoming Nursing students, and current UConn undergraduate Nursing students.
+You will leave your Orientation session with your fall semester schedule and answers to any questions you have!

 This page details steps you can take to ensure you make the most of your New Student advising appointment.